arkachego/audiobook/Readme.md

 In the implementation, we are utilising a **PostgreSQL** database to store the user details and the metadata of the records.
 We have to link an **AWS RDS** instance to our server to serve this purpose.

 We are storing the recording files in our local system inside the `/public` folder, which is being statically served by the **Express** app.
 We must implement a new function to store them in an **AWS S3** bucket for the environments we deploy in the cloud.

-### Additional Thoughts

-> This full-stack assignment is undoubedly the best one among all the others I have solved till date!